-Championing Open-source DEvelopment in Machine Learning
+Championing Open-source Development in Machine Learning

 Open-source software development is a cornerstone of modern machine learning research.
 However, there are often overlooked issues around the sustainability of long-term projects, the reliability of software, and proper academic acknowledgment of long-term maintenance and contributions.
-This workshop aims to identify and discuss strategies for successful and sustainable open-source development in machine learning while also proposing possible solutions to the challenges mentioned above.
+The CODEML workshop at ICML aims to identify and discuss strategies for successful and sustainable open-source development in machine learning while also proposing possible solutions to the challenges mentioned above.
 In addition, this workshop will serve as a platform to provide academic and community recognition of efforts from open-source contributors in the field.
 We will bring together machine learning researchers, engineers, industrial practitioners, and software development experts.
 The workshop will feature invited talks, panel discussions with experts, and extended abstract submissions from open-source contributors in machine learning.

 Important Dates

-Submission Deadline | May 19th, 2025 11:59 PM AoE |
+Submission Deadline | |

-Acceptance Notification Date | June 9th, 2025 11:59 PM AoE |
+Acceptance Notification Date | June 9, 2025 |

-Workshop Date | July 18th or 19th, 2025 |
+Workshop Date | July 18, 2025 |

 Call for Papers